 Here is the list of the top 25.

-‘India Backpack Motorbike’ chronicles the travels and experiences of Venkat Ganesh, before and since, he quit his job to travel and was mesmerised by the mystic beauty of his motherland, India.
+‘India Backpack Motorbike’ chronicles the travels and experiences of Venkat Ganesh, before and since, he quit his job to travel and was mesmerized by the mystic beauty of his motherland, India.

 The blog is Venkat’s attempt at sharing his travels without a plan to unknown destinations, having misadventures where none exist, making feeble attempts at soaking himself in the local culture and in general trying to unlearn, learn and relearn.
 Breaking the shackles of the old school and taking the road less travelled, ‘India Backpack Motorbike’ will influence and inspire you to hit the road.
 If you are on a mission to travel across India on Motorbike then check out India Backpack Motorbike

-Armchair and actual traveller, bookworm, editor photographer, foodie, classical music lover and closet graphic designer is Sudha Ganapathi.
+Armchair and actual traveller, bookworm, editor photographer, foodie, classical music lover and closet graphic designer are Sudha Ganapathi.
 ‘My favourite Things’ is Sudha’s blog about travel, books, photography, and design.